Emanuel Ax, piano

 Emanuel Ax

-Mr. Ax has been a Sony Classical exclusive recording artist since 1987 and following the success of the Brahms Trios with Kavakos and Ma, the trio launched an ambitious, multi-year project to record all the Beethoven Trios and Symphonies arranged for trio of which the first three discs have been released.
-He has received GRAMMY® Awards for the second and third volumes of his cycle of Haydn’s piano sonatas.
-He has also made a series of GRAMMY-winning recordings with Yo-Yo Ma of the Beethoven and Brahms sonatas for cello and piano.
-In the 2004-05 season Mr. Ax contributed to an International EMMY® Award-Winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.
-In 2013, Mr. Ax’s recording Variations received the Echo Klassik Award for Solo Recording of the Year (19th Century Music/Piano).
+Emanuel Ax has been a Sony Classical exclusive recording artist since 1987 and following the success of “Brahms: The Piano Trios” with violinist Leonidas Kavakos and cellist Yo-Yo Ma, the trio launched an ambitious, multi-year project to record all the Beethoven Trios and Symphonies arranged for trio of which the first three discs have been released.
+He has received Grammy Awards for the second and third volumes of his cycle of Haydn’s piano sonatas.
+He has also made a series of Grammy-winning recordings with Ma of the Beethoven and Brahms sonatas for cello and piano.
+In the 2004-05 season Ax contributed to an International Emmy Award-Winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.
+In 2013, Ax’s recording “Variations” received the Echo Klassik Award for Solo Recording of the Year (19th Century Music/Piano).

-Mr. Ax is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Skidmore College, New England Conservatory of Music, Yale University, and Columbia University.
-For more information about Mr. Ax’s career, please visit EmanuelAx.com.
+Ax is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Skidmore College, New England Conservatory of Music, Yale University, and Columbia University.

 “Ax’s plush tone and intense focus creates the sensation of floating in air and yet being somehow rooted to the earth.
 Time feels as though it stood still and yet the piece seemed to be over in an instant.
 I can explain none of this.
 The experience was exceptional.” —The Los Angeles Times